TOAST-DOCS/SMS/zh/international-sending-policy.md

     + You should only call the conversion API for messages that have been sent, otherwise the call to the conversion API will fail.
     + For more information, see [API v3.0 Guide](./api-guide/#sms_6).
 + Calculates the percentage of sent messaged that are converted from the messages set for collection of conversion rates, you can block messages from being sent to certain countries.
-    + If you have more than 50 messages sent to a country that is set for blocking by conversion rate in a 24-hour period and your conversion rate is 50% or less, sending to that country is automatically blocked.
+    + If you have more than 50 messages sent to a country with **Conversion Rate Based Sending Blocking and Notifications** enabled in a 24-hour period, and your conversion rate is 50% or less, sending to that country is automatically blocked.

 ### Set blocking countries by conversion rate
 + In **Delivery Settings > International SMS** from the console, you must change the Block by conversion rate setting to Enable.